node-xyz/node-xyz.github.io/_pages/getting.started.md

 A question might come to mind at this point.
 We have many sender nodes, and only just one receiver node in this example, so... it is kind obvious how each request gets routed.
 Assume that we have two receiver nodes (mathMS) and a dozen sender nodes, how could we decide on one of the mathMSs?

-You might argue that this is a matter that xyz should handle it.
+You might argue that this is a matter that xyz should handle.
 Indeed, we do handle it. it's just that we are very keen to make you familiarized whit what's happening under the hood, so that you can change it when required.

-If you think about the system (say, a car rental one, like Uber) as a whole, you come to realize that many many types of messages might be sent.
-One node might want to broadcast a message to **all other nodes**, or to a subset of them.

-[further explanation]

-XYZ supports such actions with two mechanisms
+In order to have different message routing ways, xyz supports to mechanisms:

   1. Service Discovery middlewares
   2. Path based service identification

 The upcoming sections will describe these concepts.

+Before going into the next section, you might argue that why is this so important?
+In a microservice-based system, it is crucially important!

+If you think about the system as a whole, you come to realize that many many types of messages might be sent.
+One node might want to broadcast a message to **all other nodes**, or to a subset of them.
+A node might want to apprise just a few database nodes about a record update, and many many more events that might happen!

+If you are not convinced about this, I highlt recommend you to read the [Wiki](https://github.com/node-xyz/xyz-core/wiki/) page of xyz-core, specially the one about [microservices](https://github.com/node-xyz/xyz-core/wiki/Microservices%3F-What%3F).

+[further explanation]

 # Service Discovery middlewares